-The RICS Research Trust as a charity has a remit of supporting, delivering and disseminating high quality, independent reliable knowledge and future thinking through research funding.
+The Trust, as a charity, has a remit of supporting, delivering and disseminating high quality, independent reliable knowledge and future thinking through research funding.
+It's administered by a Board of Trustees, comprising of our members and independent appointees.
+The Trust can fund research in the UK or in any other part of the world.

-The Trust is administered by a Board of Trustees, comprising members of RICS and independent appointees.
-The Board meets to consider awards twice a year in May and December.
+The Board meets to consider awards twice a year, in May and December.

-These projects may be undertaken by chartered surveyors or others who are, in the opinion of the Trustees, adequately qualified to undertake the research.
-Both major research projects from established researchers as well as smaller scale proposals from younger researchers will be considered.
+Projects may be undertaken by chartered surveyors or others who are, in the opinion of trustees, adequately qualified to undertake the research.
+Both major research projects from established researchers and smaller scale proposals from younger researchers will be considered.

-The RICS Research Trust has set out its strategy and it is recommended that this is considered during the application process.
+The Trust has set out its strategy and has recommended that this is considered during the application process.